-- · Place the forearm palm side up. - Select an area 2 to 4 inches (5 to 10 cm) below the elbow free of tattoos, scars or broken skin. - Clean the site using an alcohol swab and allow it to dry.
+- Place the forearm palm side up. - Select an area 2 to 4 inches (5 to 10 cm) below the elbow free of tattoos, scars or broken skin. - Clean the site using an alcohol swab and allow it to dry.
+Do not wave your hand to attempt to dry it faster.